ZS-19-max/SaharaInsight/README.md

 *   **Financial Protection:** Directly protects household revenue by allowing small business owners to spot market dips and peaks, reducing feed purchasing errors by up to 15%.
 *   **Evidence-Based Choices:** Replaces traditional guesswork with structured, verifiable data trends, empowering rural entrepreneurs to make strategic, data-driven decisions.
 *   **Zero Technical Barriers:** Designed explicitly for mobile responsiveness over standard networks, ensuring every farmer has access regardless of their device hardware.
+*   **Falsifiability & Testing:** The 15% optimization metric is a testable claim verifiable through historical feed price variance datasets provided in the repository.
+Users can input localized seasonal highs and lows to instantly simulate and compare traditional guesswork margins against the dashboard's structured data trends.

 ---